gramsower/Mr-Robogers-Neighborhood/README.md

 #### By Greg Ramsower

-#### A website using arrays and loops to substitutes "beep!", "boop!" or "won't you be my neighbor?" for user input.
+#### A website using arrays and loops to substitute "Beep!", "Boop!" or "Won't you be my neighbor?" for specific user input values.

 ### Technologies Used
 *HTML